spacez320/shui/README.md

 # See help.
 cryptarch -h

-# Execute `whoami` once, printing results to the console.
+# Execute `whoami` once, printing results to the console and waiting for a user to `^C`.
 cryptarch -q 'whoami'

-# Execute `uptime` continuously, printing results to the console.
+# Execute `uptime` continuously, printing results to the console, without using persistence.
-cryptarch -q 'uptime' -t -1
+cryptarch -q 'uptime' -t -1 -e=false

 # Get the size of an NVME used space and output it to a table.
 cryptarch -q 'df -h | grep nvme0n1p2 | awk '\''{print $3}'\''' -r 3 -v "NVME Used Space" -t -1